 This course addresses the ethical problems that arise in the fields of journalism, public relations and advertising in today's digital media environment.
+Co-requisite: ENGL 210.

-JRSM 380 | Arab and International Media
+JRSM 380 Arab and International Media

 This course offers students a comparative survey of international media, examining the basic principles and concepts of news and the media that developed in the West, as applied in primarily Arab countries.
 Co-requisite: ENGL 210.